-3rd offense: May be assigned up to five (5) days of In School Suspension or referred to the Board of

-Education for expulsion.
+3rd offense: May be assigned up to five (5) days of In School Suspension or referred to the Board of Education for expulsion.

-School Absence
+School Authorized Absence

-A school absence is when the student attends a school-authorized function or event.
-The student will be responsible for making arrangements with his/her teachers for completing all work missed during the absence.
+- 1. Any absence caused when the student attends a school authorized function or event. - 2.
+The student will be responsible for completing all work missed during the absence prior to leaving. - 3.
+School authorized absences will not be included in the student's record